ibexa/documentation-developer/docs/cdp/cdp_activation.md

 choose **Stream File** as a source of user data and **CDP** as a destination, where they will be sent for processing.
 Currently, only Stream File transport is supported and can be initialized from the configuration.
-But you can implement other methods by 3rd parties by using extension point.
+But you can implement other methods by 3rd parties using extension point.

 ### Download